foxprimegames/Little-Known-Galaxy-Parser/README.md

   Creates a file for each of the RNPCs, with their date cinematic dialogue.

 cutscenes_noncourting.py --<br>
   Creates a file that displays all other non-courting cutscenes.
+This output should be put in `Module:Cine/data`.

 captain_rank_numbers.py --<br>
   Data dump of different ways to earn exp for the captain rank.